rust-lang/blog.rust-lang.org/posts/inside-rust/2020-06-29-lto-improvements.md

 The following is a summary of improvements observed on a small number of real-world projects of small and medium size.
 Improvements of a project will depend heavily on the code, optimization settings, operating system, environment, and hardware.
 These were recorded with the 2020-06-21 nightly release on Linux with parallel job settings between 2 and 32.

 The performance wins for debug builds were anywhere from 0% to 4.7% faster.
-Larger binary crates tended to fair better than smaller library crates.
+Larger binary crates tended to fare better than smaller library crates.

 LTO builds were recorded anywhere from 4% to 20% faster.
-Thin LTO faired consistently better than fat LTO.
+Thin LTO fared consistently better than fat LTO.

 The number of parallel jobs also had a large impact on the amount of improvement.
 Lower parallel job counts saw substantially more benefit than higher ones.
 A project built with `-j2` can be 20% faster, whereas the same project at `-j32` would only be 1% faster.
 Presumably this is because the code-generation phase benefits from higher concurrency, so it was taking a relatively smaller total percentage of time.